Bassano del Grappa: Quartieri

-All the administrative subdivision (quartieri) of Bassano are: Centro Storico, Margnan-Conca d'oro, San Marco, San Vito, Ca'Baroncello, Quartiere Firenze, Nuovo Ospedale, San Lazzaro, San Fortunato, Borgo Zucco, Marchesane, Rondò Brenta, Angarano, Quartiere XXV Aprile, Sant'Eusebio, San Michele, Valrovina, Rubbio, Campese, Merlo, Quartiere Pré, Santa Croce.
+All the administrative subdivisions (quartieri) of Bassano del Grappa are: Centro Storico, Margnan, San Marco, San Vito, Ca' Baroncello, Firenze, San Bassiano, San Lazzaro, San Fortunato, Borgo Zucco, Marchesane, Rondò Brenta, Angarano, XXV Aprile, Sant'Eusebio, San Michele, Valrovina, Rubbio, Campese, Merlo, Pré, Santa Croce.

-Rubbio, with an area of 6.835 km2, is the largest quartiere of Bassano, but also the least populated (86 inhabitants in 2009).
+Rubbio, with an area of 6.833 km2, is the largest quartiere of Bassano del Grappa, but also the least populated (65 inhabitants in 2023).

-Quartiere Prè (an old venetian plural meaning meadows, the modern ven. plural is prai), located in the southern lowland of Bassano, is the second least populated quartiere (299 inhabitants in 2009).
+Quartiere Prè (an old venetian plural meaning meadows, the modern ven. plural is prai), located in the southern lowland of Bassano del Grappa, is the second least populated quartiere (248 inhabitants in 2023).
 Part of it hosts an industrial zone that also falls in the nearby San Lazzaro, but it also contains a considerable rural area which falls within the Parco rurale sovracomunale Civiltà delle Rogge regional park.

-San Vito, in the north-eastern part of Bassano, is the most inhabited quartiere (5841 inhabitants in year 2009).
-It merges with the built-up areas of the bordering comunes Romano d'Ezzelino, San Giuseppe di Cassola and Pove del Grappa.
+San Vito, in the north-eastern part of Bassano del Grappa, is the most populated quartiere (6278 inhabitants in year 2023).
+It merges with the built-up areas of the bordering comunes Romano d'Ezzelino, Cassola and Pove del Grappa.

 Territorial variations

 Until 1928, the official name of Bassano del Grappa was simply Bassano (as it is still informally called today).

-In 1878, the neighbourhood of Campese, previously belonging to the commune of Campolongo sul Brenta is detached from Campolongo and aggregated to Bassano.
-In 1938, the commune of Valrovina, which also comprised Rubbio, is suppressed and aggregated to Bassano.
+In 1878, the neighbourhood of Campese, previously belonging to the commune of Campolongo sul Brenta, was detached from Campolongo and aggregated to Bassano.
+In 1938, the commune of Valrovina, which also comprised Rubbio, was suppressed and aggregated to Bassano.